In Los Angeles, price for admission at nation’s second-largest school district is a negative covid test — every single week

 “The efforts we can take and the money we’re spending are well worth it if we can keep our students in school in a safe environment,” said Robert J. Kim-Farley, a professor at the UCLA Fielding School of Public Health.

-Kim-Farley and others cautioned that no matter what there are almost certain to be outbreaks in L.A.
+Kim-Farley and others cautioned that no matter what there are almost certain to be multiple outbreaks in L.A.
 Unified, given the size of the district and the spread of the highly contagious delta variant.
 The hope is that the measures the district is taking will contain any outbreak and limit the number of kids forced into quarantine.

 For some students and parents in Los Angeles, the weekly testing mandate is a welcome relief, providing a comfort level and confidence that schools will stay open after a year-and-a-half when kids were mostly stuck at home navigating remote learning.
 L.A.
 Unified’s school body is majority Latino, with many students from lower-income families.
 Parents need their kids in school so they can go to work.
 The kids themselves are happy to be back at school with their friends, and some say it’s no more than a minor inconvenience to get pulled out of class to take a quick coronavirus test.

-The weekly tests haven’t rolled out without some controversy and questions from parents.
-Some parents have reported that the tests haven’t actually occurred weekly like they’re supposed to.
-The district has been reporting positive tests publicly, but only for individual schools, without aggregating the figures.
-A local school advocacy group called Parents Supporting Teachers took it upon themselves to create an Excel spreadsheet to pull the figures together into one overall number, while criticizing the district for not doing it themselves.
+The weekly tests haven’t rolled out without some controversy and questions from parents, some of whom have complained about a lack of transparency by district officials.
+The district reports positive tests publicly, but initially did so only for individual schools, without aggregating the figures.
+A local school advocacy group called Parents Supporting Teachers took it upon themselves to create an Excel spreadsheet laying out the figures, while criticizing the district for not doing it themselves.

 One of the leaders of Parents Supporting Teachers, Jenna Schwartz, also questioned shifting quarantine protocols from the district and called for a vaccine mandate for all eligible students.